theforeman/foreman/doc/model/notes.md

 # Modularization

 -   Stack is not connected to any existing Foreman models to allow sharing.
--   ParamResource defines inputs and outputs through parameters to avoid entanglement between stacks.
+-   ParameterResource defines inputs and outputs through parameters to avoid entanglement between stacks.
--   ConnectParamResource connects parameters between child stacks in a given parent.
+-   ConnectParameterResource connects parameters between child stacks in a given parent.
 -   See example stack.

 # Conventions

--   User edits parameters on hostgroups (created based on `ParamResource`, stored in `HostgroupParameter`).
+-   User edits parameters on hostgroups (created based on `ParameterResource`, stored in `GroupParameter`).
--   Those parameters are applied to puppet class parameters with overrides (`ParamOverrideResource`).
+-   Those parameters are applied to puppet class parameters with overrides (`ParameterOverrideResource`).
--   `ParamOverrideResource` can define use only `ParamResources` from same stack.
+-   `ParameterOverrideResource` can define use only `ParameterResources` from same stack.

 # Networking